top of page

 Changes that may justify a modification include:

-significant shifts in a parent’s work schedule or availability
+• Significant shifts in a parent’s work schedule or availability

-relocation that affects the practicality of the current schedule
+• Relocation that affects the practicality of the current schedule

-ongoing, unresolved conflict that disrupts the child’s stability
+• Ongoing, unresolved conflict that disrupts the child’s stability

-concerns about safety, supervision, or the child’s well-being
+• Concerns about safety, supervision, or the child’s well-being

-developmental changes that make a different schedule more appropriate
+• Developmental changes that make a different schedule more appropriate

-Even when circumstances evolve, the court prioritizes continuity, stability, and the child’s long-term emotional health.
+Even when circumstances change, the court prioritizes continuity, stability, and the child’s long-term emotional health.
 Any modification should be carefully considered, clearly documented, and designed to support the child’s routines and relationships in both homes.

 For Mothers